-Once every five years, photodocument areas with problem weed invasions and the adjacent native habitat areas to track the changes in the level of weed invasion, and to ensure that weed populations are not expanding into native habitat.
+Once every 10 years, photodocument areas with problem weed invasions and the adjacent native habitat areas to track the changes in the level of weed invasion, and to ensure that weed populations are not expanding into native habitat.

-• Targeted weed eradication/restoration: Manage for weed eradication as budget and adaptive management priorities set by the Habitat Manager allow.
+• Targeted weed eradication/restoration: Management for weed eradication as budget and adaptive management priorities set by the Habitat Manager allow.

-The following additional Priority 2 management directives are listed in order of importance and should be pursued as funding becomes available.
-These management directives are further described in Attachment C of this document and Section 7.5 of the MSCP.
+The following additional Priority 2 management directives should be pursued as funding becomes available.
+These management directives are further described in Attachment C of this document and Sections 7.4.5 and 7.5 of the MSCP.

-- Drainage, culvert, and desiltation basin maintenance: Perform standard maintenance of culverts, and cleaning desiltation basins. - Flood control measures: Perform standard maintenance, such as clearing and dredging existing flood channels. - Status and maintenance needs of existing trails: Assess the conditions of existing trails and determine which require maintenance.

-- Habitat connectivity enhancement: Improve habitat quality on the edges of adjacent subunits. - Public outreach/education: Educate the public about the biological resources and benefits of the open space Preserve.
+- Drainage, culvert, and desiltation basin maintenance: Perform standard maintenance of culverts and cleaning desiltation basins. - Flood control measures: Perform standard maintenance, such as clearing and dredging existing flood channels. - Status and maintenance needs of existing trails: Assess the conditions of existing trails and determine which require maintenance. - Habitat connectivity enhancement: Improve habitat quality on the edges of adjacent subunits. - Public outreach/education: Educate the public about the biological resources and benefits of the open space Preserve.